John Wynn Davidson: Davidson's raid

-On December 10, 1864 elements of Davidson's forces met two regiments of Confederate Cavalry near Leakesville, Mississippi at McLeod's Mill.
+On December 10, 1864, elements of Davidson's forces met two regiments of Confederate Cavalry near Leakesville, Mississippi at McLeod's Mill.
 During the ensuring Battle of McLeod's Mill, one Union soldier stated the lead flew faster than he had ever seen before.
 The Confederates kept falling back to their main body.
 Finally, Lieutenant Albert Westinghouse, in command of the first squadron, was ordered to draw sabre and make a charge, which took them past the mill.
 Westinghouse in the vanguard spurred his horse and shouted to his men to "follow me", all the while swinging his sabre overhead.
 Westinghouse was shot in the stomach while making the charge and died shortly thereafter.
 Three charges were made against the Confederates after they had fallen back on their main body.
 The Union detachment soon realized they were now facing superior numbers with the advantage interior lines of communication, and therefore abandoned the mission.
 After withdrawing from the engagement, the Confederates did not follow in pursuit.
 When the fight concluded, three soldiers from the 2nd New York were killed, including Company B's 1st Lt.
 Albert Westinghouse along with Sgt.
 Theodore Moss and James Woods of Company A. After this struggle, two days later, Gurney rejoined Davidson's main column.
 According to different accounts around fourteen or fifteen Confederates were killed along with several being taken prisoner by the withdrawing column.

-For the remainder of the war, Davidson held various administrative commands in Mississippi.
+For the remainder of the Civil War, Davidson held various administrative commands in Mississippi.
 He was mustered out of the volunteer service on January 15, 1866.

-On January 13, 1866, President Andrew Johnson nominated Davidson for appointment to the grade of brevet major general of volunteers to rank from March 13, 1865, and the U.S. Senate confirmed the appointment on March 12, 1866.
-On April 10, 1866, President Johnson nominated Davidson for appointment to the grade of brevet brigadier general, U.S. Army, to rank from March 13, 1865, and the U.S. Senate confirmed the appointment on May 4, 1866.
+On January 13, 1866, President Andrew Johnson nominated Davidson for appointment to the grade of brevet major general of volunteers to rank from March 13, 1865, and the United States Senate confirmed the appointment on March 12, 1866.
+On April 10, 1866, President Johnson nominated Davidson for appointment to the grade of brevet brigadier general, U.S. Army, to rank from March 13, 1865, and the U.S. Senate confirmed that appointment on May 4, 1866.
 On July 17, 1866, President Johnson nominated Davidson for appointment to the grade of brevet major general, U.S. Army, to rank from March 13, 1865, and the U.S. Senate confirmed the appointment on July 23, 1866.

 Post-war service

 Following the end of the Civil War, Davidson was again posted on the Western frontier, this time as a lieutenant colonel of the 10th Cavalry, known as the Buffalo Soldiers.
 It was there that he acquired the nickname "Black Jack."
-Davidson also served as the first professor of military science (1868-1871) at Kansas State Agricultural College.
+Davidson also served as the first professor of military science (1868–1871) at Kansas State Agricultural College.